HefestusTec/bolinho/docs/index.md

 * Serve the full application `npm run serve`

     > This command will start the eel as headless and start the web serve, it doesn't need to build the front end before executing. **Less performant**.

+    !!! warning ""
+        To update the backend ability to call front end functions you should first build the front.

 * Run the full application `npm run start`